conoro/hugo.conoroneill.com/content/post/this-should-be-bigger-news-gizmo-offering-free-pc-to-landline-calls.md

----
++++
-title: "This should be bigger news - Gizmo offering free PC to landline calls"
+title = "This should be bigger news - Gizmo offering free PC to landline calls" slug = "this-should-be-bigger-news-gizmo-offering-free-pc-to-landline-calls" date = "2006-07-28T05:49:19+00:00" id = 385 comment = false
-slug: "this-should-be-bigger-news-gizmo-offering-free-pc-to-landline-calls"
-date: "2006-07-28T05:49:19+00:00"
-tags:
-id: 385
-comment: false
----
++++

 Most people, even non-techies like my Dad, have heard of [Skype ](http://www.skype.com/)at this stage.
 Skype gives you free PC-to-PC "phone" calls and allows you to ring normal international phone numbers for much cheaper than normal phone-to-phone calls.
 I've used it a lot and it works pretty well.